-My buddy Stan has a habit of dropping things off at my house when I am not around.
+My buddy Stan has a habit of dropping things off when I am not around.

-Last spring, he returned a rotor-tiller.
-It wasn’t mine and I never did find out who it belonged to.
+Last spring, he returned a rotor-tiller that was not mine and I never did find out who it belonged to.

-I once returned from vacation to find a bulldozer napping in my yard.
+I once returned home to find a bulldozer napping in my yard.

 And earlier this month, Stan dropped himself off.